 Danaye Barahona, Ph.D.

-Danaye Barahona, who writes at Simple Families, shared this photo on her Instagram feed this week:
+Danaye Barahona, who writes at Simple Families, shared a photo on her Instagram feed this week of her messy drawers.

 That’s what her drawers look like.
 Her clothes aren’t folded the KonMari way.

 They are literally dropped into her drawer.

 She says it beautifully, “Minimalism allows me to be messy.”

 Anonymous Minimalist Bloggers

 Another minimalist blogger (wish I could remember who!) has a collection of elephant figurines.
 Yes, I said elephants.